silverstripe/silverstripe-framework/docs/en/00_Getting_Started/03_Environment_Management.md

+---
+title: Environment Management
+summary: How to configure your server environment for Silverstripe CMS
+---

 # Environment management

 As part of website development and hosting it is natural for our sites to be hosted on several different environments.